fluencelabs/fRPC-Substrate/hacking_frpc.md

 Fluence's decentralized serverless protocol and solution stack allows developers to quickly create decentralized applications and protocols services distributed to peers of the open and permissionless Fluence peer-to-peer compute network.
 Specifically, developers express their business logic in Rust code, compile it to wasm32-wasi and deploy those modules + linking instructions as a uniquely addressable *service* to p2p network storage, i.e., IPFS, from where peers willing to participate in the Deal, i.e., willing to host the service for the remuneration published in the Deal contract, can pull the service assets required for hosting.
 In order for developers to get their services hosted and executed, they need to escrow stablecoin, currently limited to (testnet) USDC, to the Deal contract.

 The Fluence protocol uses the concept of a [Deal](https://fluence.dev/docs/build/glossary#deal) to implement the economics and to bridge on- and off-chain state.
-A Deal describes a service(s), the service's "owner, e.g., developer, availability requirements, e.g., make the service available on, say, five peers, and other metadata and commits that data plus an escrow payment from the "owner" in an on-chain contract.
+A Deal describes a service(s), the service's "owner", e.g., developer, availability requirements, e.g., make the service available on, say, five peers, and other metadata and commits that data plus an escrow payment from the "owner" in an on-chain contract.
 Resource owners, i.e., actors who own/operate one or more peers, interested in participating in a deal also join the deal with a stake.
 See Figure 2.

 ```mermaid